 • 10 2.64%

 The 95%-hit Squadsight shot has a much tighter distribution with a real damage floor; the 35%-hit flank is a long-tail Hail Mary with most of its mass at zero.
-Mean comparisons miss this entirely — the per-mission variance picture is what decides whether the shot is worth taking.
+Mean comparisons miss this entirely — the per-mission variance picture is what decides whether the shot is worth taking, and the same reliable-vs-nuke tradeoff that picks 5e weapons applies here at the per-shot level.

-• Damage-roll variance per bullet — XCOM 2's damage range comes from a uniform integer roll (5-7 = pick one of {5, 6, 7} uniformly), modeled here as 1d3+4.
-That's exact for the displayed range.
-Some weapon perks add bonus dice — those compose with the engine's standard + NdM grammar.
+• Damage-roll variance per bullet.
+XCOM 2's damage range comes from a uniform integer roll (5-7 = pick one of {5, 6, 7} uniformly), modeled here as 1d3+4 — exact across the displayed range.
+Bonus-dice weapon perks compose via the standard + NdM grammar.

 Build your own shot